‹ Back to New at Amity Blog

 3. Written Communication

-This is the ability to clearly, succinctly, and creatively present information through emails, reports, articles, and other forms of writing.
+The ability to clearly and creatively convey information using emails, reports, articles, and other documents is a valuable skill.

 4. Visual Communication

-Every organisation should have a communication playbook that defines:
+Every organisation should also establish a business and professional communication playbook defining:

 • Channels: When to use Slack, email, or video.